JeffDeCola/my-cicd-pipeline-examples/concourse-pipelines/concourse-pipeline-example/README.md

 ## JOB BUILD

 Job build has 2 task steps.
-It is kicked off manually.
+Its kicked off manually.
 The job will first `get` the repo from github and rename it to my-cicd-pipeline-examples-resource.